grishkam/QuickFigures/UserGuide/User Guide.md

 ## Object types
 ### Scale bars
 Scale Bars can be attached to an image panel.
 User can change the length, thickness or appearance of a scale bar by dragging the handles (see diagram below).
 Each scale bar has a special text object that displays the length of the scale bar.
-As with other items, a scale bar specific popup menu will appear when one right clicks while a scale bar specific dialog will appear if one double clicks.
+As with other items, a scale bar specific [popup menu](#Scale-Bar-Popup-Menu) will appear when one right clicks while a scale bar specific dialog will appear if one double clicks.
 ![image](images/objects/ScaleBar.png)

 ### Image Panels
 Image Panels display images.
 Image Panels may either be part of a figure or stand-alone objects.
 Those that are part of a figure may change appearance when the user changes channel colors or alters the display range for a channel.
-Panels that are part of a figure will also contain additional handles (see diagram below).
-Image Panel popup menus can contain options related to the [channels](#Channels-Submenu), [This Image](#This-Image-Submenu) and the [figure](#Figure-Submenu).
+Panels that are part of a figure will also contain additional handles (see diagram below) and a more complex [popup menu](#Image-Panel-Popup-Menu).
 For precise alignment of image panels to layouts, a user can drag the center handle of the image panel and drop near the desired panel.
 While the user drags the center handle, a rectangle will appear in the destination location.
 If another image panel occupies the destination location, the locations of the two image panels will be swapped.
 Image Panels may have a colored 'frame' drawn around them (see below).
 A user can change the width of the frame by dragging the magenta handle.
 Users will rarely or never need to move image panels directly.
 If a user wants to avoid accidental edits, that user may select the **Protect from mouse drags** checkbox in the options dialog for image panels.
 ![image](images/objects/ImagePanel.png)

 ### Layouts